WHAT IS HATE CRIME?

-A hate crime is when someone is hostile to another person because of their disability, gender identity, race, religion or belief, sexual orientation.
+A hate crime is when someone is hostile or prejudice to another person because of their:

 National research has shown that incidents of hate crime are under-reported. safe & sound is committed to offering a variety of reporting mechanisms to ensure people are able to report in confidence where they feel most comfortable.